carlosmuerto/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Set-up-a-HelloMicroverse-project

- Set up a "Hello Microverse" project
+> In this project, you will set up a "Hello Microverse" repository. for the module 1 day 2.

 ## Built With

-- Major languages
-- Frameworks
+- HTML AND CSS
-- Technologies used

 ## Author